Samuel-Labagnere/mordor/readme.md

 Focusing on LOTR and the Barad Dur here, the tower from the Evil Lord Sauron.

 ## TODO
-1. Make the eye follow the camera with some intended latency (like you're escaping it and it won't allow you)
+- [x] Make the Eye follow the camera with some intended latency (like you're escaping it and it won't allow you)
-2. Hide the eye at base and only show it when pressing a key, starting the music alongside
+- [x] Hide the Eye at base and only show it when pressing a key, starting the music alongside
-3. Code a rain shader for the postprocessing to add some ambiance
+- [x] Code a rain shader for the postprocessing to add some ambiance
-4. Continue on that path by adding thunder sounds that play randomly (with a minimum gap)
+- [x] Continue on that path by adding thunder sounds that play randomly (with a minimum gap)
-5. Add flash postprocessing effects with random position when the thunder plays
+- [x] Add flash postprocessing effects with random position when the thunder plays
+- [x] Add texts that appear on the screen from time to time
+- [x] Make the light intensity from the Eye slowly itensify
+- [x] Configure the CameraControls to avoid the user to clip through objects
+- [x] Hint the user on how to make the Eye appear
-6. Add a funny screamer of Scary Bilbo when trying to look the eye too close
+- [ ] Add a funny screamer of Scary Bilbo when trying to look the Eye too close